adzguy/adzguy/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Flask Web App
+- 🔭 I’m currently working on Appointment Reminder App
-- 🌱 I’m currently learning VueJS/NuxtJS
+- 🌱 I’m currently learning VueJS & Django & Tailwind & Microservices
 - 👯 I’m looking to collaborate on Open Source Projects
 - 🤔 I’m looking for help with Software Development
 - 💬 Ask me about anything